Man cannot discover new oceans unless he has the courage to lose sight of the shore.Andre Gide

 If you love overlooks and wildlife, you cannot miss this trail!
 Cavern Point Loop is another one of those moderate hikes and is only 2 miles long.
 You can even do whale watching on your way if you have binoculars with you.

 The trail has a steep descent.
 Fill up your water reserves at Scorpion Beach campsite before you head out.
+The hikes on the Channel Islands are beautiful, but can be strenuous.

 Montana Ridge Loop